We started with nothing. Now we are

 In 2013 Lluvia was working as an intern at The Native American Youth and Family Center (NAYA), where she first met Chance.
 Two years later, while working as a Foster Care Support Specialist, Lluvia started the Foster Care Craft Booth, where youth enrolled in the program would make crafts, then sell their wares through the booth at local Powwows and other Native-specific events.

-Over the years, Lluvia and Chance never lost contact.
-They continued to talk about finding opportunities to sell their crafts and jewelry.
+Over the years, Chance was one of the most involved youth in the Foster Care Craft booth.
+Lluvia and Chance continued to talk about finding opportunities to sell the youth’s crafts and jewelry while strengthening their communities.

-In September 2017, after Lluvia stopped working at NAYA to stay home with the two Native foster youth in her care at that time, they found their opportunity Lluvia and Chance acquired a vending space at NAYA’s annual Neerchokikoo Powwow.
+In September 2017, after Lluvia stopped working at NAYA, they found their opportunity to see if what started as a program could be built into a business.
+Lluvia and Chance acquired a vending space at NAYA’s annual Neerchokikoo Powwow.

 Since then they have continued to grow into a start-up business.
 In April 2018, Lluvia formed the business as Indigenous Come Up LLC, with Chance as her Co-Founder and contracted artist.